 Qualification & Recognition

 Upon successful completion of this program, you will be eligible to receive the UEE30811 Certificate III in Electrotechnology Electrician.

 In completing this training, you will be eligible to sit for the Licenced Electrician's Assessment (LEA), which will enable you to operate as a Licensed Electrician.

-This program is delivered part time, one day per week from 8 am - 4.30 pm.
+This course is delivered part time, one day per week from 8 am - 4.30 pm.

 How to Apply